pj-simpson/PyCompanyData/README.md

-# PyCodat
+# PyCompanyData

-PyCodat is an **unofficial** Python client library for the Codat API.
+PyCompanyData is an **unofficial** Python client library for the Codat API.

 <!-- Badges: -->

 [![CI](https://github.com/pj-simpson/pycodat/actions/workflows/github-actions.yml/badge.svg)](https://github.com/pj-simpson/pycodat/actions/workflows/github-actions.yml)

-PyCodat is a package which harnesses the power of [Requests](https://github.com/psf/requests) and [Pydantic](https://github.com/pydantic/pydantic), (two of the most esteemed Python projects around), making it easy to interact with resources in the Codat Platform from your Python code.
+PyCompanyData is a package which harnesses the power of [Requests](https://github.com/psf/requests) and [Pydantic](https://github.com/pydantic/pydantic), (two of the most esteemed Python projects around), making it easy to interact with resources in the Codat Platform from your Python code.